eduardoschoepf/smartpay/README.md

 # Payment System with Design Patterns

-A modular and scalable payment management system using multiple **Design Patterns**.
+A modular and scalable system using multiple **Design Patterns**.
 This project demonstrates the power of clean architecture and reusable code through the following patterns:

 - **Singleton Pattern**
 - **Strategy Pattern**